-During the triweekly meetings all members have a potluck dinner together.
-Each apartment cooks once per semester.
-Usually every person will prepare a dish that is typical for their country.
-Don’t be afraid if cooking is not one of your strength, there are plenty of people to help you!
+During the IEC meetings, members get to know each other, share their cultures, and plan activities.
+The IEC meetings sometimes include a potluck.
+People prepare a dish that is typical for where they live and they nring it to share.
+Don’t be afraid if cooking is not one of your strengths, there are plenty of people to help you!
 You will love to be able to try so many different kinds of food.
-The second part of the meetings consists of some kind of activity.
-Most activities focus on developing intercultural skills and learning about each other’s cultures.
+The meetings also include activities that focus on developing intercultural skills and learning about each other’s cultures.

-Besides the regular meetings, we also offer several trips throughout the semester.
-For the trips the IEC often works closely together with the International Club.
+Besides the regular meetings, we also plan trips throughout the semester.
+The IEC works closely with the International Club.
 In the past, members were able to go to places such as Charleston, Savannah, Cherokee and Atlanta.
-Usually there are also some local trips, for example to a living history farm or to a BBQ at the beach.
+There are also local trips and activities such as going to a living history farm or to a BBQ at the beach.

-There are several info sessions in the beginning of every semester during which you will learn about the IEC and the application process.
-The recruitment of new American members happens in the beginning of the previous semester.
-To join the IEC in fall semester applications are due in February/March and for spring semester they are due in September/October.
-If you want to apply for living in the IEC and you are a new international student, please contact Amir Maleki (email@example.com) to receive the application form.
+There are information sessions each semester during which you will learn about the IEC and the application process.
+The recruitment of new members happens in the beginning of the previous semester.
+To join the IEC in fall semester, applications are due in February/March, and for spring semester they are due in September/October.
+To apply to live in the IEC, choose IEC in the Special Interest Housing section of the housing application and answer the questions in the application

 For more information, email email@example.com.